zxeenu/heavy-telegram-bot/gateway/README.md

 ### Environment Variables

-Before starting, make sure to create a `.env` file with the required API keys.
+Before starting, create a `.env` file in the root of the project with your Telegram API credentials.

 #### 🔑 Getting Keys